 - Temporary Certificate of Occupancy issued.

-- Village of Pelham Library moved and transitioned into new Library.
+- Village of Pelham Library moved and transitioned into new building.

 - Fax machine, photocopier, pay phone, library catalog and public access computers installed.